MACEval: A Multi-Agent Continual Evaluation Network for Large Models: The MACEval

-The proposed MACEval network is configured by three main factors: {\bf 1)} the role assignment defines the basic functionality of network nodes; {\bf 2)} the evaluation topology determines the sequential order and interdependencies within the evaluation process; {\bf 3)} the evaluation network-based metrics and the evaluating continually mechanism provides comprehensive and sustainable capability assessment.
+As shown in Fig. \ref{framework}, the proposed MACEval network is configured by three main factors: {\bf 1)} the role assignment defines the basic functionality of network nodes; {\bf 2)} the evaluation topology determines the sequential order and interdependencies within the evaluation process; {\bf 3)} the evaluation network-based metrics and the evaluating continually mechanism provides comprehensive and sustainable capability assessment.

-{\bf Role Assignment.} As shown in Fig. \ref{framework}, the evaluation process for large models is conceptualized as an interview-like procedure, where tasks are posed sequentially or in parallel for probing different capabilities.
-We mainly involve three types of agents, {\it i.e.}, the interviewer, the interviewee, and the supervisor.
+{\bf Role Assignment.} We mainly involve three types of agents, {\it i.e.}, the interviewer, the interviewee, and the supervisor.
 Among them, the interviewee, namely the evaluated model, generates responses according to the given queries.
 The interviewer performs real-time performance evaluations and determines whether to transform a given question into a new one with dynamically increasing difficulty based on the interviewee's responses.
 To ensure the validity of the evaluation process and to avoid scenarios such as repetitive questioning or posing questions that do not meet evaluation requirements, we deploy a third-party model distinct from the evaluation and interviewer models to serve as a supervisory component.

 {\bf Evaluation Topology.} Prior benchmarks run each task independently and average the task metrics on separate subsets of the collected dataset to get an overall metric, neglecting the inherent dependencies between tasks while failing to support progressive and sustainable evaluation \citep{chang2024survey}.
-In MACEval, we introduce four evaluation topologies, including line, star, tree, and hybrid network, to establish the relationships among different evaluation streams.
+In MACEval, we introduce four evaluation topologies, including line, star, tree, and hybrid networks, to establish the relationships among different evaluation streams.
 This also enables users to construct customized evaluation networks that better align with the assessment requirements of their target capability.
-More details are in Appendix \ref{App::Topology}.

 {\bf Evaluating Continually.} During the evaluation phase, an interviewer continually updates the data tuples ${( {q,a} )}_t$ based on new responses from the interviewee model, until it fails to answer correctly at a given level of difficulty.
 After that, the interviewee model, together with its performance records from the previous round, enters the next interview round.
 Such a spontaneous evaluation process goes beyond the limitations imposed by fixed dataset size, enabling deeper exploration of the model's extreme performance while avoiding the manual collection of excessive and redundant data.
 Given the above objectives, we design an Area Under Curve (AUC)-inspired metric: